kevinconka/nextcv/README.md

 ---

-## What is this?
+## What is this? 🤔

 It's a computer vision library.
 You write Python, because you're not a masochist.
 But when your code inevitably becomes a bottleneck, you need speed.
-That's where we come in.
+That's where this library can help.

-We use C++ for the heavy lifting, so you don't have to.
-It's not magic, it's just good engineering.

 **The philosophy is simple:**

 > Write Python.
-When it's slow, we make it fast.
+When it's slow, make it fast with C++.

 ---

-## Does it actually work?
+## Does it actually work? 🚀

 Yes.
 Here's a Non-Maximum Suppression (NMS) benchmark.
 We pitted our C++ implementation against a standard NumPy version.